Juan-Jones/earnonlinemoney/content/blog/top-investors.md

 ### 1. Warren Buffett

 Warren Buffett, known as the "Oracle of Omaha," follows a value investing approach.
-He focuses on companies with strong fundamentals, purchasing undervalued stocks and holding them for the long term.
+He focuses on companies with strong fundamentals, [purchasing stocks]({{< relref "stocks-vs-bonds" >}}) and holding them for the long term.

 Notable Achievements